 At the risk of appearing shallow, there are places in this world that fill me with anticipation just because of their appearances.
 Not just world famous, iconic landmarks, but every day, normal places that could be hair salons, restaurants or hotels that just scream “this is going to be good” even before you venture inside.
 In the best of cases, the architecture and design you see on the outside is a reflection of what’s going on inside: attention to detail, a sense of style, and affinity for the arts.
 Or maybe it’s just that sense of cool that infects everything, inside and out.

 Recently, I received an email featuring several hotels around the world; one of hundreds of such emails we get every week.
 As I scrolled through the listings, one hotel caught my eye: the Verb, in Boston.
 The first photo piqued my interest, appealing to my love for design and architecture.
-It looked like someone turned a Mondrian piece into an International-style building and put a hotel inside.
+It looked like someone turned a Mondrian painting into an International-style building, and put a hotel inside.
 Immediately, I wanted to see more, and felt that anticipation.
 This, I thought, is going to be good.

 Turns out, the hotel is on a similar wavelength.
 The Verb is in the Fenway district – the ballpark is just across the parking lot – an area known not just for baseball but also as the epicenter of Boston’s legendary Kenmore Square music scene.
 The owners chose Verb as a reference to the reverb effect that makes rock music what it is.
 No wonder the hotel was appealing to me: I love that old time rock and roll.
 (Thank you, Bob Seger.)